canonical/lxd/doc/rest-api.md

 {
-    "action": "stop",       // State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          // A timeout after which the state change is considered as failed "force": true,          // Force the state change (currently only valid for stop and restart where it means killing the container)
+    "action": "stop",       // State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          // A timeout after which the state change is considered as failed "force": true,          // Force the state change (currently only valid for stop and restart where it means killing the instance)
     "stateful": true        // Whether to store or restore runtime state before stopping or startiong (only valid for stop and start, defaults to false)
 }
 ```

-### `/1.0/containers/<name>/logs`
+### `/1.0/instances/<name>/logs`
 #### GET
- * Description: Returns a list of the log files available for this container.
+ * Description: Returns a list of the log files available for this instance.
-   Note that this works on containers that have been deleted (or were never
+   Note that this works on instances that have been deleted (or were never
    created) to enable people to get logs for failed creations.
  * Authentication: trusted
  * Operation: Sync